AudioSceneDescriptionFormat/asdf/doc/intro.rst

 * If the clip has only one channel, it doesn't matter whether the |transform|
   is applied to the |clip| or to the |channel|.
-  In this case it could be even directly applied to the |source|.
+  In this simple case it could be even directly applied to the |source|.

 * The :doc:`transform` element could be even further expanded to contain the ``pos`` information in a single |o| sub-element.